 Abstract

-this as a GST/n for everyone with some experience in reading the meanings of what’s happening around them.
-Our world is mostly made of self-their own exploratory processes to their relationshipstheir s Physics and its applications in many fields have been wonderful for identifying useful deterministic behaviors.
+We are pleased to present this advanced version of a new general systems science theory and method as a GST/n for everyone with some experience in reading the meanings of what’s happening around them.
+Our world is mostly made of self-animated and self-organizing systems that emerge by their own exploratory processes to grow their working relationships in their contexts.
+Physics and its applications in many fields have been wonderful for identifying useful deterministic behaviors.
 GST/n, as a People’s Science, is for recognizing more of the opportunistic behaviors of systems within, between, and around us.

 The text also presents a collection of broad views of our terrible struggle with the global crisis enveloping us in dangerous change.
 It boils down to a cognitive problem, not understanding why the rules we trusted have become threatening.
 The evidence is that we keep pushing things too far and do not understand why they misbehave.
 Natural systems are like us, and we’re like them.
 So our lives are increasingly challenged on all scales and sides.
 So this is a storytelling paper with a few references to theorems and studies as points of reference.
 It also aims to be useful to all people in their languages, based on the universal translation of everyday experience, as a foundation for some to go further.

 Keywords